Major Arcana in Tarot

 Can I do a reading using only the Major Arcana?

-Yes, some readers use a Majors-only deck for big picture insights.
-This can be useful for life path readings or major transitions.
-Be aware that without Minors you may get less detail about day-to-day influences or specific actions to take.
+Yeah, some readers use Majors-only for big picture stuff – life path readings, major transitions, that kind of thing.
+Just be aware you'll get less detail about day-to-day influences or specific actions to take.
+It's all theme, no texture.
+Works for some questions, but not all.

 Are the Major Arcana the same in every tarot deck?

-Most decks keep the same twenty two card structure, but names and imagery can change.
-For example, The Hanged Man might be The Hanged One, and Strength and Justice sometimes swap numbers.
+Mostly.
+The structure – 22 cards, same sequence – stays consistent across most decks.
+But names and imagery can change.
+The Hanged Man might be The Hanged One.
+Strength and Justice sometimes swap numbers (8 and 11).
+Some decks rename cards completely.
 Always read in the context of your chosen deck.
+Don't assume every deck is identical to Rider-Waite-Smith.